EduardoVeri/Concurrent-Distributed-Programming/README.md

 ```bash
 pip install -e .
 ```
+> [!TIP]
-(The `-e` flag ensures that any changes to the source code are immediately reflected without needing to reinstall the module.)
+> The `-e` flag ensures that any changes to the source code are immediately reflected without needing to reinstall the module.

 ### Usage Example
 Below is an example that demonstrates solving a 2D diffusion equation using the Python module: